|

 A detailed report on regression and developmental plateaus in children with ASD; of 5,702 children whose parents answered our questions about skill loss or stagnation, 54% experienced one or the other.

-IAN Research Report #5 - February 2008
+- IAN Research Report #5 - Autism Treatment Overview

-Most frequently used treatments for ASD; special report on speech and language therapy; and an update to IAN's weight and height findings -- only younger children with ASD tend to be taller , and only older children with ASD tend to be heavier, than unaffected siblings.
+Most frequently used treatments for ASD; special report on speech and language therapy; and an update to IAN's weight and height findings -- only younger children with ASD tend to be taller, and only older children with ASD tend to be heavier, than unaffected siblings.

-IAN Research Report #4 - December 2007
+- IAN Research Report #4 - School Settings, Plus Height and Weight

 Use of one-on-one aides by state; classroom settings for children with ASD by grade (regular vs. special education from pre-school to high school); IAN height and weight data.

-IAN Research Report #3 - September 2007
+- IAN Research Report #3 - September 2007

 School settings (regular vs. special education); use of one-on-one aides; age at first parent concern vs. age at diagnosis; variation in frequency of parent depression by child's ASD diagnosis.

-IAN Research Report #1 - May 2007
+- IAN Research Report #1 - May 2007

 Children with ASD in IAN: diagnosis, age, regression, mental retardation, motor delays, and issues of mood and attention; families: issues of mood and attention and learning issues/speech delays.